itachikryst/GroupProject/README.md

 # GroupProject
-Group Project by Kacper Śliwa and Krystian Stiewe
+Group Project by Kacper and Krystian